-I will blog at a later point about how to build your own gateway for The Things Network and what I learned along the way.
+I wrote a post about how to build your own gateway for The Things Network and what I learned along the way.
 This here is purely about the software side of the fence.

 For a long time there was no official Docker support for ARM systems like e.g. the Raspberry Pi.
 That changed with Docker 1.12.1 in August 2016.
 So, you can install Docker on the Raspbian Jessie OS (based on Debian).
 However, that’s a lot of manual work that you’d likely want to avoid if possible.
 Enter, Hypriot.